polarityio/shodan-enterprise/README.md

 '42 * * * *' -> Execute when the minute is 42 (e.g. 19:42, 20:42, etc.).
 '*/5 * * * *' -> Execute every 5th minute
 '0 0 1 * *' -> Execute at 00:00 on day-of-month 1 (current default).
+'never-update' -> Never Update after initial install of the database
 ```

 ### **Less Storage More Downtime**: